"Women are like tea bags. You put them in hot water and they get stronger."

 You get incredible service.

-At the birthing suites your provider and staff will take care of the tub for you.
+At the birth center your provider and staff will take care of the tub for you.
 If you are using one of our tubs at home, you’ll take the tub home with you a couple of weeks before you're due.
 Then you can set it up or wait until we get there and we'll set it up for you.
 When you are finished using it, we’ll empty it, clean it, take it down, and take it away.
 You’ll have no fuss and no work.
-You can just concentrate on having a beautiful birth experience.
+You can concentrate on having a beautiful birth experience.

 How much does it cost?